-It’s easy to feel daunted when estate agents and solicitors start throwing around legal jargon about property buying.
-Below you’ll find simple explanations of the most common terms to help you on your way to becoming a homeowner.
+It’s easy to feel intimidated when estate agents and solicitors start throwing around legal jargon about property buying.
+Find below simple explanations of the most common terms you’ll encounter on your way to becoming a homeowner.

 Agreement in Principle